spasquier/spring-boot-movie-app-demo/README.md

 http://localhost:8080/api/v1/movies

-## Browsing the Database
+## Browsing the Database with PGAdmin4
-This project includes a PGAdmin4 Docker container in case you don't have PGAdmin4 on your local machine:
+This project includes a PGAdmin4 Docker container in case you don't have PGAdmin4 on your local machine, access it from:

 http://localhost:8081/

 The default user is `admin@localhost` and the default password is `postgres`.

-Once you are inside PGAdmin4 you can add a new `Server` to connect to the `db` Docker container and easily browse the database, these are the connection details:
+Once you are inside PGAdmin4 you can add a new `Server` to connect to the `db` Docker container, these are the connection details:

 ```text
 Connection Tab